The perilous 1,000-mile journey to save Africa’s endangered black rhinos

 Various operational activities have been enhanced in Limpopo National Park to address such challenges.
 Along the park’s western border – a boundary shared with Kruger National Park – an intensive protection zone (IPZ) was established to enable focused tactical application of 80% of anti-poaching resources.
 The IPZ safeguards the section of the park with the largest concentration of game, and therefore the most potential for tourism development.

-A central command centre equipped with the latest technology systems has been established with the help and support of the Environment Management and Conservation Trust (EMCT), and 29 additional rangers employed.
+A central command centre equipped with the latest technology systems has been established and 29 additional rangers employed.
 The rangers are expertly trained through the Southern African Wildlife College, and many of them are experienced trackers with an eye for finding snares and traps.
 Over the past two years the number of monthly patrols executed also more than doubled.

 In addition, through a partnership with Panthera, a specialised anti-poaching team was launched in the park last year – a unit dedicated to assisting the park and the Greater Limpopo Carnivore Programme with the conservation of wild cats and canines.
 Closely integrated into the park’s overarching anti-poaching strategies, this unit patrols the carnivore range areas, removing snares and responding to other risks that threatens the lives and well-being of all carnivores, but especially the park’s lions and wild dogs.